Spokerino/visitator/README.md

 This is my project made on Spring MVC with MySQL database and, of course, it is about students and teachers :)

 Current functionality is: browsing/creation/modification/deletion of
-- colleges, faculties
+- colleges, faculties, groups
-- groupssubjects, lessons
+- subjects, lessons
 - students, teachers

   - changes can be made only by authorised users with proper rights (Srping security)